 29 April 2022

-This Bill would treat involvement in child criminal exploitation as an aggravating factor in sentencing for certain drug–related offences and money laundering, while victims of exploitation could be considered for a mitigating factor.
-It also defines child criminal exploitation in law, creates a register of offenders, and places duties on public bodies to prevent exploitation and to report on its scale and responses.
-The Bill also covers training for professionals, guidance for local strategies, and national oversight to improve prevention and response to child exploitation.
+This Bill would treat involvement in child criminal exploitation as an aggravating factor in sentencing for drug offences and money laundering, and would allow those who were victims of such exploitation to receive mitigating sentences.
+It also creates a statutory definition of child criminal exploitation, establishes a register of offenders, and places duties on public bodies to plan and work together to prevent exploitation, with reporting, training, and oversight requirements.

 Generated 21 February 2026